bioinformaticsdotca/10_Simple_Rules/rule_3.md

 # Learning Objectives

+Be able to:

 * Create page templates

 # Templates

-Templates take care of the tedious bits of your pages.
-These are things that need to be on every page and are consistent across pages.
+Templates take care of the tedious layout bits of your pages.
+These layouts are consistent across pages and contain things that should be on every page.
 You should have a few different templates (workshop landing page, tutorial page, etc).

 Templates are found in the `_layouts` directory and are written in html.